 Under normal circumstances, we take a holiday in Scotland towards the end of September every year.
 This year has been different, and we weren’t even sure if we’d be able to make the trip in 2020.
 The Scotland 2020 trip was booked in 2019 as we wanted to return to the cottage in Rowardennan we visited a couple of years ago and it gets booked up quickly.

 We also made a conscious decision not to do much at all during the week as we were both in need of a break to rest and recharge our batteries.
-We did make a couple of trips out, a couple of them were to places we’d visited previously but we did visit one new location.
+We did make a couple of trips out, some of which were to places we’d visited previously but we did visit one new location.

-That new location was the Queen Elizabth Forest Park.
+That new location was Queen Elizabeth Forest Park.
 We’d tried to visit it a couple of times on previous trips to Scotland, but for whatever reason we had never managed to fit it in.
 Having finally managed to visit, I wish I’d have done it sooner.

 I wasn’t sure what to expect in the Park itself, all I knew was that there was a Go Ape centre and a waterfall.
 If you’ve visited many waterfalls around the UK, what passes for a waterfall can vary massively.
 It could be a 3ft trickle or it could be a 100ft multi-level drop.
 This one turned out to be closer to the latter and a pleasant surprise.